 Learning in a classroom requires professionalism, organisation, planning, preparation and excellent subject knowledge, across the department.
 Trainees will experience lessons across a range of ages and attainment, reflecting the diverse needs of students in our schools.

-You will work alongside an experienced team of Mathematicians, who have proven ability to ensure achievement for all students.
+You will work alongside an experienced team of Mathematicians, who are subject experts and have proven ability to ensure achievement for all students.
 Through the process of observation and team teaching opportunities you will develop the ability to communicate key mathematical concepts and skills.

 Trainees are also supported by a school subject based Mentor and a Link Tutor from Leeds SCITT.
 Constant reflection allows trainees to assess their strengths and development potential, which should allow progression and confidence.
 You will not be the finished article but we hope this will be the beginning of a challenging and rewarding career, with sound foundations.